Skip to content Skip to footer

 Written aftercare guidance is provided so you know how to support your recovery at home.

 People often search for this and get vague answers.
-Here's a straightforward breakdown of the three main types we offer and when each one makes sense.
+Here's a straightforward breakdown of the three main types of cupping we offer in St Albans and when each one makes sense.

 Dry Cupping